sparkflows/sparkflows-docs/docs/tutorials/data-engineering/rest-csv-reader-and-parse.rst

 Parsing the DataFrame
 ------------

-``FieldSplitter`` processor parses and creates new DataFrame by splitting the string of the input column using the delimiter as shown below:
+``FieldSplitter`` Processor parses and creates new DataFrame by splitting the string of the input column using the delimiter as shown below:

 Processor Configuration
 ^^^^^^^^^^^^^^^^^^